 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Renfrewshire, click here to find out more!

 Want to be the first to hear about what's happening in Renfrewshire?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!This wonderful hillside garden has magnificent views over the North Esk Valley with a wide diversity of plants and has featured in many magazine articles and gardening programmes.
+Follow us on Facebook and join the What's On Scotland Group!This wonderful hillside garden has magnificent views over the North Esk Valley with a wide diversity of plants and has featured in many magazine articles and gardening programmes.

 READ MORECome along and explore the C-listed Walled Garden within King's Park as part of Scotland's Gardens Scheme!